muirglacier/saiive.live/README.md

 # Licenses

-The DeFi Wallet App is released under the terms of the G GNU GENERAL PUBLIC LICENSE Version 3.
+The saiive.live is released under the terms of the GNU GENERAL PUBLIC LICENSE Version 3.